open-antifraud/tracker/README.md

 import Tracker from '@gauf/tracker';
 import * as msgpack from "msgpack-lite";

-const tracker = new Tracker('my-secret-token', {
+const tracker = new Tracker('http://my-receive-service', {
-  transport: 'http',
   packer: msgpack.encode
 })